davidlp94/20-Blockchain-Smart-Contracts/README.md

 ## Technologies

-NOTE: Please refer to entire smart contract for entirety of main source code.
+NOTE: Please refer to smart contract for entirety of main source code.

 This project leverages the following tools: